 My goals: being part of a team, making great images, finding and nurturing new talent, having fun, taking it seriously, getting things organized, getting messy, seeing things I've never seen before, solving problems, bridging gaps, laughing, and playing with as many Golden Retrievers as possible.

 I took this role on in addition to my existing responsibilities as photo director of Field & Stream and Outdoor Life.
-I was a one-person photo department, which included conceptualizing, coordinating with editorial and design teams, budget management, research, hiring photographers, finding new talent, interacting with agencies, negotiating fees and contracts, and seeing every project through from initial discussions to final high-resolution files.
+I'm a one-person photo department, which includes conceptualizing, coordinating with editorial and design teams, budget management, research, hiring photographers, finding new talent, interacting with agencies, negotiating fees and contracts, and seeing every project through from initial discussions to final high-resolution files.
+I was part of the team that won a 2022 ASME award for single-topic issue.

 I worked in the celebrity group.
 My assignment was to produce cover and feature shoots and conduct research.
 I worked with publicists, hired grooming and styling talent, secured studios and locations, handled permits, managed budgets, and negotiated fees and contracts--all while staying up-to-date on who was winning Dancing With the Stars.